How To Build Confidence and Self-Esteem for A Better You

 - Meditation.
 Have a clear headspace.

 - Keep a box or diary.
-Of achievements” and things you are proud of.
+Of achievements and things, you’re proud of.

-- Identify what could be more helpful for you.
-This includes tips that do not work and things that hurt your self-esteem.
+- Identify what’s unhelpful for you.
+Like tips that don’t work or things that hurt your self-esteem or confidence.

 - Practice self-care.
-Take time for yourself.
-Do what you must to care for your mental and physical health.
+Take time for yourself and do what you need to look after your mental and physical health.

-- Think back to how we felt when we made similar mistakes when we were younger and how little they affect us now.
-That might help us put everything into perspective.
+- Think back to how we felt when we made similar mistakes when we were younger and how little it affects us now.
+That might help us put everything in perspective.

 - Accept what you cannot change.
-Learn to accept the things you cannot change along your journey in life.
+Learn the art of accepting the things you cannot change along your journey in life.

 - Practice the above suggestions daily.
-It takes work and focus to replace destructive thoughts and habits with healthier ones.
+It takes effort and attention to replace unhelpful thoughts and behaviors with healthier versions.
 Give yourself time to establish new habits.
 Keep a diary or journal to chart your progress.

 Recap

 Learning to be more confident can have many positive effects on your life.
-Besides helping, self-confidence can improve your mood and skills.
-It can also strengthen relationships and make you more resilient to stress.
+In addition to helping, you feel better about yourself and your abilities, self-confidence can strengthen your relationships and make you more resilient to stress.